Stellar Collisions and Blue Straggler Stars in Dense Globular Clusters: Time since formation for the blue straggler stars

 The difference in the peaks of the age distributions between the high and low-density models is expected.
 In a high-density model the dominant formation channel for BSSs is stellar collisions (\sing, \bs, and \bb; Figures\ \ref{plot:pie}, \ref{plot:rhoc_branching}).
-In contrast \mtb\ is the dominant formation channel for sufficiently low density ($\rho_c \leq 10^3\,\dens$) clusters (Figure\ \ref{plot:rhoc_branching}).
+Contribution from \mtb\ increases as $\rho_c$ decreases (Figure\ \ref{plot:rhoc_branching}).
 Stellar collisions typically form higher mass BSSs than those formed via \mtb.
 Since a lower mass BSS has a longer residual lifetime than a higher mass counterpart, the typical $\tage$ becomes shorter as $\rho_c$ increases due to higher contribution from collisional BSS-formation channels.
-Indeed we find that the median for the $\tage$ values for the BSSs in our models negatively correlate with $\rho_c$ (Figure\ \ref{plot:age_median_rhoc}).
-Due to the same reason the median value of $\tage$ for the core BSSs is typically slightly lower compared to all BSSs.
+Indeed we find that the median for the $\tage$ values for the BSSs in our models negatively correlate with $\rho_c$ (correlation coefficient $r_{\rho_c, t_{\rm{age}}} = -0.44$; Figure\ \ref{plot:age_median_rhoc}).
+Due to the same reason the median value of $\tage$ for the core BSSs is typically slightly lower compared to the median value of $\tage$ for all BSSs in a cluster.
 This effect is more prominent for higher $f_b$ models.
-The number of BSSs outside $r_c$ is low for low $f_b$ models resulting in little difference between the median $\tage$ values for all BSSs in the clusters and for the BSSs inside $r_c$ only.
-We find that the oldest BSSs in a cluster can be almost as old as the cluster itself.
+The number of BSSs outside $r_c$ is low for low $f_b$ models.
+Hence, the difference between the median $\tage$ values for BSSs in the whole cluster and in the core decreases with decreasing $f_b$.
+We find that the oldest BSSs in some clusters can be almost as old as the respective clusters.